gkapfham/cs280F2015/README.md

 from the [Flickr Creative Commons](https://www.flickr.com/creativecommons/) through the use of the [cogdog/flickr-cc-helper](https://github.com/cogdog/flickr-cc-helper) tool.

-You are invited to use this repository as a means for learning more about instruction in an introductory computer science course.
+You are invited to use this repository as a means for learning more about instruction in a course on the principles of software engineering.
 If you find this repository useful, could I trouble you to star it and then acknowledge it in your own teaching efforts?

 You can type the following command if you want to clone this repository: